The closest battles for Number 1 on the Official Singles Chart

-It's the closest chart battle for some time, but certainly not first time in the Official Chart's 68-year history that the race for the top spot has gone down to a photo finish.
+It's an incredibly close result, but certainly not first time in the Official Chart's 68-year history that the race for the top spot has gone down to a photo finish.
 Since 1994 - where weekly charts and sales figures have been logged digitally and most comprehensively (capturing 99.9% of singles consumed in the UK) - there have been some seriously close races for the top spot...

 All Saints – Never Ever Vs. Bamboo – Bamboogie (1998)

 After a nine-week hike up the Top 10 to claim their first Number 1 single, All Saints were very nearly pipped to the post on its victory week, finishing a nail-biting 557 sales ahead of a seriously popular new entry by short-lived British house act Bamboo.
 See the full Top 100 Official Singles Chart from this week here.

 Timbaland – The Way I Are Vs. Kate Nash – Foundations (2007)

 After a frustrating few weeks stuck behind Rihanna's Umbrella and Timbaland's The Way I Are, Kate Nash's closest shot at the top came in its sixth week on the chart, when it finished just sixteen sales behind Timbaland.
 Let's hope she's not bit-tuh about it.
 View the full Top 100 from this week here.

 Boyzone - You Needed Me Vs. Geri Halliwell - Look At Me (1999)

 Never underestimate the power of a boyband.
 Despite all signs pointing Geri heading for her first Number 1 as a solo artist with Look At Me, she just missed out, with 142,153 sales to Boyzone's 142,901.
 See what else was in the chart that week here.